inngest/inngest/pages/blog/_posts/building-a-realtime-websocket-app-using-sveltekit.md

 }
 ```

 There's more to websockets than this, but in essence state management is about 4 lines of work, with zero context or component relationships to manage.
+You can see the code for the site here: https://github.com/inngest/typedwebhook.tools.

 ### Comparisons to react